- Green Bank Observatory - https://greenbankobservatory.org -

 Publications

-The following is a list of papers which use HI-MaNGA data:
+The following is an incomplete list of papers which use HI-MaNGA data:

 Team